DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 coverage as part of a public-private partnership blackspots program to extend mobile coverage and internet access to remote communities.
-Telstra, the private partner, issued a statement saying that the site was chosen partly for its proximity to fibre optic cable.
+Telstra, the private partner, issued a statement saying that the site was chosen partly for its proximity to fiber optic cable.
 The Northern Territory government stated that the tower was to serve highway and wayside coverage, rather than to service nearby Aboriginal communities and a school, which remained outside of the coverage area.[^1]